Zoom (software): Features

 In February 2021, Zoom added a "virtual receptionist" feature in the Kiosk Mode for Zoom Rooms.
-Created for in-person visitors to a business to interact in the lobby without physical contact.
+The feature was created to cater to in-person visitors at a business to interact in the lobby without physical contact.

 On March 22, 2021, Zoom announced that it would start selling its videoconferencing technology as a white-label product, so other companies can embed it in their own products, with the calls running over Zoom but not carrying the company's brand name.

 In July 2021, Zoom released Zoom Apps which integrated a marketplace of third-party applications such as Dropbox Spaces, Asana, and SurveyMonkey.

 In August 2021, Zoom launched Focus Mode, designed for use in educational settings.
 When active, the mode will hide participants' screens from each other (though they can see each other's names) while the host retains the ability to see everyone's camera stream or screen share.
 The feature is available across all Zoom accounts, including free ones.

 In September 2021 at Zoomtopia, the company announced that end-to-end encryption would now be available as an upgrade for Zoom Phone users.
-The company also announced Bring Your Own Key (BYOK) (for users to manage their own encryption keys that Zoom cannot access or see), Verified Identity (a multi-factor authentication feature working through Okta that allows users to confirm the identity of meeting participants), and Video Engagement Center (for businesses to digitally interact with customers).
+The company also announced bring your own key (BYOK) (for users to manage their own encryption keys that Zoom cannot access or see), Verified Identity (a multi-factor authentication feature working through Okta that allows users to confirm the identity of meeting participants), and Video Engagement Center (for businesses to digitally interact with customers).
 Other updates include revamped virtual whiteboard features, including touchscreen whiteboards that can be digitized for remote participants, and improved collaboration between Zoom Meetings and Zoom Chat.

 In October 2021, the option to automatically generate closed captions in English for Zoom meetings was expanded to all accounts, including free ones.
 The feature had previously only been available for Premium users.

 In April 2022, Zoom added features including gesture recognition, a virtual whiteboard, and Zoom IQ for sales.
 In February 2022, the company launched Zoom Contact Center, a cloud contact center optimized for video calls and integrated directly into Zoom.

 In June 2022, Zoom One, which brings together chat, phone, whiteboard, and video conferencing capabilities into a single offering, was launched.
 Also in June 2022, Zoom opened its Zoom Apps developer program to all developers, via Zoom Apps SDK.
 With the release of Zoom One, the company offers video conferencing translation and captioning for 11 languages: English, simplified Chinese, Dutch, French, German, Italian, Japanese, Korean, Russian, Spanish, and Ukrainian.
 This feature is available with the Business Plus and Enterprise Plus plans.

+A version for Apple TV was released on December 1, 2023, which requires using an external iOS device as the user's camera.